NguyenPhucTai/TCG-Gundam-App/README.md

 ## 📱 Usage

-- Tap “+” / “-” on counters to adjust Resource and Ex Resource
+- Tap “+” / “-” on the counters to adjust values within set ranges
-- Use the Turn counter on the left to track game turns
+- Press Next Turn for each player in alternation to advance turns and update resources
-- Press Reset to clear values; Revert and Show Log are UI placeholders
+- Press Reset to clear the game to initial state
+- Press Revert to undo the last full turn (restores both players)
+- Press Dice to roll a random number (1–6)

 Chạy tests với coverage:
 ```bash